 It's not how much you spend or how many gifts you give someone, it's the thought and how much the recipient will use that gift that really matters.
 For instance, do you have a relative who wants to eat healthier but doesn't have time to find recipes?
 Collect healthy dining recipes online and use the printed versions to create a small bounded book at the print service center.
 It's a lot less expensive (and will probably be used more often) than a fancy vase.

-I hope this advice helps you avoid these common holiday credit mishaps.
-There are many more ways to damage your credit during the holidays and the best defense is to know exactly what types of factors your score considers - this free booklet summarizes the components of your FICO score and explains how your score is calculated.
+We hope this advice helps you keep a budget and not overspend.
+There are many more ways to damage your credit during the holidays and the best defense is to know exactly what types of factors your score considers.